Featured

 Two things happened in my mind: a) I wanted to be able to help when needed without jeopardizing my employment and b) I wondered how effective I’d be as a hospice social worker over the coming months, years, whatever time we had while she endured traditional treatment trying to buy more time with us.
 And, I really didn’t know how I’d be able to work while losing my mind over my mother’s death and seeing her name AT work when the time came.
 Then, there was the patient who was dying of breast cancer…

 Main Event #2 During my third and four months with hospice, my husband’s job started taking him out of town for weeks at a time.
 From the beginning of parenting, we’d agreed that he was the primary breadwinner.
-I was uber happy to be a stay-at-home-mom working per-diem on the weekends.
+I was uber happy to be a stay-at-home mom of twins working per-diem on the weekends.
 For several years, our twins had great fun with their dad with no hovering mama, and I got to be a social worker interacting with adults at the hospital.
 It had been perfect.
 The hospice job schedule was weekends only, too.

 Because of his job change and unpredictability, our weekend plan wouldn’t work anymore.
 Our kids were not old enough to be left alone, day or night.
 Childcare was a problem, especially at a moment’s notice with my on-call status.